steveharsant/Docker-Compose-Files/app/README.md

 ## Preflight Configuration

-Duplicate each template file removing the `.tmpl` extension.
-Edit the duplicated files with the required environment variables before executing `docker-compose up`
+* Duplicate each template file removing the `.tmpl` extension.
+Edit the duplicated files with the required environment variables before executing `docker-compose up -d`

+* Edit the devices for the Scrutiny container to set the disk paths for your host.